ioccc-src/winner/2024/howe/README.md

 > TL;DR - to exit type **Q** or press **CTRL+C**.

-As mentioned in in the [COMMANDS section of prog.html](prog.html#commands), try these commands:
+As mentioned in the [COMMANDS section of prog.html](prog.html#commands), try these commands:

 ```
     | Key cmd  | Action                                                     |